-Looking for the latest laptop in the market or a model that suits your specific computing needs?
+Looking for the latest laptop or netbook on the market or a model that suits your specific computing needs?

-These laptops include the latest generations of Intel® and AMD processors, Nvidia® graphic cards, HDD or SSD, long-lasting battery power and a wide variety of screen sizes for all your editing and gaming needs.
-Or if youre looking to enjoy the latest movies find a laptop with the best display available.
-These laptops and netbooks run on the latest versions of Windows®, macOS® and ChromeOS.
-Ready to buy your new laptop with us?
+Our selection includes the latest generations of Intel® and AMD processors, Nvidia® graphic cards, HDD or SSD, long-lasting battery power, and a wide variety of screen sizes for business and home use.
+These laptops and netbooks run on the latest versions of Windows®, macOS®, or ChromeOS, depending on the model.

-Laptops and computers run on a specific Operating System (OS).
-Windows®, macOS® and ChromeOS™ have been widely adopted by manufacturers and users alike.
-Let’s take a look at the most significant aspects of these three OSs.
+Computers run on a specific operating system (OS).
+Windows®, macOS®, and ChromeOS™ have been widely adopted by manufacturers and users alike.

-Windows 10 is the latest version and it can be found in many laptops and computers from different sellers.
-As previous OS from Microsoft, this version of Windows can be found in Home, and Pro as standalone editions.
-Home is aimed at home users, while Pro is aimed at small businesses.
+Windows 10 is the latest version of Windows and can be found on many laptops and computers from different sellers.
+Windows 10 is available in two editions: Home and Pro.
+Home is aimed at home users while Pro is aimed at small businesses.
 Other versions are mostly sold under volume licensing, such as Pro Education, Education, Mobile Enterprise, Enterprise, S, and Mobile, among others.

-The MacBook Pro features the Touch Bar®, a Multi-Touch enabled strip of glass built into the keyboard for instant access to the tools you want, right when you want them.
-Additionally, this model can give you up to 10 hours of battery, it comes with Retina Display and it can be found in 13-inch and 15-inch screen sizes.
+The MacBook Pro features the Touch Bar®, a multi-touch-enabled strip of glass built into the keyboard for instant access to the tools you want, right when you want them.
+Additionally, this model can give you up to 10 hours of battery life, it comes with Retina Display, and it can be found in 13-inch and 15-inch screen sizes.

-The MacBook delivers up to 20 percent faster performance with new 7th‑generation Intel Core® m3, i5, and i7 processors, and up to 50 percent faster SSD storage.
+The MacBook delivers impressive performance with new 7th‑generation Intel Core® m3, i5, and i7 processors, and faster SSD storage.

 HP® Laptops and netbooks include a series of powerful computers to cover specific needs for every kind of user.
-From business-oriented laptops to the fastest and strongest models for gamers, they all come packed with the latest in display, audio and processors.
+From business-oriented laptops to the fastest and strongest models for gamers, they have high-quality displays, speakers, and processors.

-HP and Pavilion X360 offer 4 models, but Spectre and Envy X360 families may be considered HP’s best 2 in 1 laptops.
-The award-winning HP Spectre premium 360 is convertible with next-level features that give you all-day portability in a stunning, ultra-thin design.
+HP and Pavilion X360 offer 4 models, but Spectre and Envy X360 families may be considered HP’s best 2-in-1 laptops.
+The award-winning HP Spectre X360 is convertible with next-level features that give you all-day portability in a stunning, ultra-thin design.

 For all the gamers out there, the quad core Pavilion laptops are popular among casual gamers, but consider the HP Omen family of gaming laptops.
 With the HP Omen laptop, HP’s best gaming laptop yet, get ready for the battlefield, anytime, anywhere.